 Full papers reporting original research can be a maximum of 3,500 words in length, although shorter papers are preferred.
 In some instances qualitative papers may be up to 5,000 words in length, where appropriate.
 Research papers should adhere to recognised standards for reporting (see above guidance and Author Checklist).

 All research papers reporting the development of scales must include a copy of the full scale so it can be published as an appendix online; Australian Critical Care does not accept scale development papers which are not accompanied by a copy of the full scale.For papers reporting the testing of existing scales, the reference of the original paper reporting the scale should be cited.
 When the original scale has not previously been published, and where possible, authors are encouraged to obtain written permission from the copyright owner of the scale to reproduce it, and ensure that it is credited appropriately.
 If original developers of the scale want to retain copyright they can mark it as reproduced with their permission.

-Australian Critical Care accepts reviews and discussion papers for publication.
+Australian Critical Care accepts quantitative, qualitative and integrative reviews for publication.
 Authors are encouraged to clearly report the process by which literature was selected for inclusion in the review.
-The principles of the Preferred Reporting Items for Systematic Reviews and Meta-Analyses or Meta-analysis of Observational Studies in Epidemiology should be followed where possible.
+Relevant reporting guidelines (eg PRISMA, ENTREQ) should be adhered to.

 • Reviews, including:

 - systematic reviews, which address focused practice questions;

 - literature reviews, which provide a thorough analysis of the literature on a broad topic; - policy reviews, i.e. reviews of published literature and policy documents which inform critical care-practice, the organisation of critical care services, or the education and preparation of critical care clinicians will be considered.